ThreatLocker Elevation – Quick Start Guide

 • Select the pencil icon that corresponds to the desired policy.

-• Enable the Elevation checkbox.
+• Enable the Elevation slider.

 • Save and Deploy Policies.